mikestefanello/pagoda/README.md

 ## User interface

-todo

 ### Why Gomponents?

 Originally, standard Go templates were chosen for this project and a lot of code was written to build tools to make using them as easy and flexible as possible.
 That code remains archived in [this branch](https://github.com/mikestefanello/pagoda/tree/templates) but is no longer maintained.
-Despite providing tools such as a powerful _template renderer_ which did things like automatically compile nested templates to separate layouts from pages, automatically include component templates, support HTMX partial rendering, provide _funcmap_ function helpers, and more, the end result left a lot to be desired.
+Despite providing tools such as a powerful _template renderer_ which did things like automatically compile nested templates to separate layouts from pages, automatically include component templates, support HTMX partial rendering, provide _funcmap_ function helpers, and more.
+The end result left a lot to be desired.
 Templates provide no type-safety, child templates are difficult to call when you have multiple arguments, templates are not flexible enough to easily provide reusable components and elements, the _funcmap_ and form submission code often had to return HTML or CSS classes, and more.

 While I was extremely hesitant to adopt a rendering option outside the standard library, if an option exists that I personally feel is far superior, that is what I'm going to go with.
 [Templ](https://github.com/a-h/templ) was also a consideration as that project has made massive progress, seen an explosion in adoption, and aims to solve all the problems previously mentioned.
 I did not feel that it was a good fit for this project though as it requires you to know and understand their templating language, to install a CLI and an IDE plugin (which does not work with all IDEs; especially GoLand), and separately compile template code.